mazen787/Python-project-Hotel-cancellation-/README.md

 ### Visualizations

 Below are the placeholders for the various charts and plots generated in the analysis.
-Please replace the placeholders with your actual charts.

 ---